About Elaine Hayes

 Elaine was raised in a suburb of Montreal.
 Her family fostered two children, and she found refuge from the household turmoil in books borrowed from a church's basement library.

 When her eldest child graduated from university in 2001, Elaine started.
 She began part-time studies at the University of Calgary, and, under the mentorship of several remarkable professors and instructors, she discovered a desire to write.
 Following graduation, she was awarded an Alberta Foundation for the Arts grant, which funded her attendance at the Humber School for Writers.
-She has had short stories published in numerous anthologies and magazines, and her debut novel, White Margarine, will be published in early 2022.
+She has had short stories published in numerous anthologies and magazines, and her debut novel, White Margarine, is forthcoming.
 She is now at work on the manuscript of her second novel.

 Elaine is a member of the Writers' Union of Canada, the Writers' Guild of Alberta, and several book clubs.
 She is also an active community volunteer, a modern quilter, and an avid traveler.